-ECHO is a calibrator tool for wide-field radio arrays.
-A precision transmitter mounted to a drone provides a known signal at a known location.
+The aim of the ECHO project is high precision calibration of wide-field radio instruments.
+A transmitter mounted to a drone provides a known signal at a known location.
 The goal is to make full sky maps of antenna beams accurate with variation everywhere less than 1%.
-See the 2017 paper for more details.
+A secondary goal is to build an open source project useful as a community resource.

 LWA Sevilleta station, October 2019: ECHO transmitter is visible on LWATV!
 We’re scanning a transmitter across the array in a spiral pattern on 100m radius sphere.
 Definitely not in the far field so one should expect quite a bit of distortion.